TosbackCgusBridge-Bot/CGUs-versions/Synology/Privacy Policy.md

 For users residing outside of Designated Countries, Synology Inc. ("Synology Taiwan") will be the controller of your personal data.
 Your usage of services provided by Synology will be bound by the **Terms of Service** of the relevant service.

 Synology's Services include providing technical support, device replacement, payment services, event registration, as well as the transfer of data based on users' decisions, around the world.
-The nature of these Services require us to be able to transfer data into and out of the European Union (EU) to Synology subsidiaries, affiliates, authorized repair and support centers, authorized logistics companies, communications infrastructure, and other entities deemed necessary to carry out providing these services.
-We may share your personal data with governments and/or government-affiliated institutions, courts, or law enforcement agencies, to comply with our obligations under relevant laws and regulations, enforce or defend our policies or contract with you, respond to claims, or in response to a verified request relating to a government or criminal investigation.
+The nature of these Services requires us to be able to transfer data into and out of the European Union (EU) to Synology subsidiaries, affiliates, authorized repair and support centers, authorized logistics companies, communications infrastructure, and other entities deemed necessary to carry out providing these Services.
+We may also transfer your data to third-party service providers whom we subcontract to work on our behalf or for us and therefore may have access to the data only for purposes of performing these tasks on our behalf and under obligations similar to those described in this Privacy Statement, who perform functions such as data processing, auditing, order fulfillment, managing and enhancing customer data, providing customer service, conducting customer research or satisfaction surveys, marketing support, payment processing and invoice collection support, informational systems technical support, to help us provide, analyze, and improve our Services and to assist us in detecting and dealing with data breaches, illegal activities, and fraud.
+We may also share your personal data with governments and/or government-affiliated institutions, courts, or law enforcement agencies, to comply with our obligations under relevant laws and regulations, enforce or defend our policies or contract with you, respond to claims, or in response to a verified request relating to a government or criminal investigation. provided that, if any law enforcement agency requests your data, we will attempt to redirect the law enforcement agency to request that data directly from you, and in such event, we may provide your basic contact information to the law enforcement agency.
 We may also provide your data to third parties involved in a legal proceeding, if they provide us with a court order or substantially similar legal procedure requiring us to do so.
 The above parties are the recipients of your personal data.

 Synology safeguards EU personal data when transferred out by adopting European Commission-approved Standard Contractual Clauses as a legal mechanism for data transfers to locations the European Commission have not deemed to have an adequate level of data protection.